Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>I was much better today.
 Slowly getting the hang of that [balance thing between leaving clutch & giving race](https://www.psaggu.com/journal.html#may-29-2021-1). </sub>

 <sub>I always forget to put the gear on back to neutral while stopping the car (glad Papa keeps pointing me that how important it is & also he puts it back to neutral before I make the car jump because of my ignorance over this).
-Will pay more attention on this today (if I go, because back to working days!) 🙂 </sub>
+Will pay more attention on this tomorrow(if I go, because back to working days!) 🙂 </sub>

 ---